 Seal potential entry points.
 While rodents can chew their way into your home, they are more likely to get in through an available entry point.
 Examine your exterior and seal any gaps or holes you find.

-How Do I Get Rid of Rodents In My Atlanta Home?
+How Do I Get Rid of Rodents In My Home?

 If you have a rodent infestation, the best solution is to contact a licensed pest management professional.
 Rodents can be very difficult to get rid of, but that isn't why we suggest hiring a professional.
 A professional can let you know for certain that all the rodents in your home have been removed.
 When DIY rodent control fails, you're not likely to know it.
 Most rodents make hardly any noise in your home.
 This could allow them to impact your health, and to damage your property, indefinitely.

-If you live in Atlanta and you need assistance with rodent control, we can help.
+If you need assistance with rodent control, we can help.
 Reach out to Hawx Pest Control today to schedule rodent control services.
 We can help you get control of those rodents.